AWS CLI With Wasabi

 Example:

-if I want to list my buckets in the cli, I would type:
+To list buckets in the cli, type:

 $ aws s3 ls --endpoint-url=https://s3.wasabisys.com